A Novel Technique for Evidence based Conditional Inference in Deep Neural Networks via Latent Feature Perturbation: Proposed Approach

+Our solution employs a generic MTL~\cite{ruder2017overview} based architecture which consists of a main (primary) task of interest, and another auxiliary task whose desired output (label) represents the evidence in the network.

-\paragraph*{Notation} We will use $P$ to denote the primary task of interest.
-Similarly, let $A$ denote the auxiliary task in the network.
-Let $(x^{(i)},y^{(i)},a^{(i)})$ denote the $i^{th}$ training example, where $x^{(i)}$ is input feature vector, $y^{(i)}$ is desired output (label) of the primary task, and $a^{(i)}$ denotes the desired output (label) of the auxiliary task.
-Correspondingly, let $\hat{y}^{(i)}$ and $\hat{a}^{(i)}$ denote the output produced by the network for the primary task and auxiliary tasks, respectively.
+\textbf{Notation:} We use $P$ to denote the primary task of interest, and $A$ to denote the auxiliary task in the network.
+Let $(\xi,\yi,\ai)$ denote the $i^{\text{th}}$ training example, where $\xi$ is the input feature vector, $\yi$ is the desired output (label) of the primary task, and $\ai$ denotes the desired output (label) of the auxiliary task.
+Correspondingly, let $\yhi$ and $\ahi$ denote the output produced by the network for the primary task and auxiliary tasks, respectively.

-\paragraph*{Model} Figure~\ref{fig:model_architecture} shows the MTL based architecture~\cite{ruder2017overview} for this set-up.
+\textbf{Model:} Figure~\ref{fig:model_architecture} shows the MTL based architecture~\cite{ruder2017overview} for our set-up.
 There is a common set of layers shared between the two tasks, followed by the task specific layers. $z$ represents the common hidden feature representation fed to the two task specific parts of the architecture.
 For ease of notation, we will refer to the shared set of layers as {\em trunk}.
 The network has three sets of weights.
-First, there are weights associated with the trunk denoted by $W_{zx}$. $W_{yz}$ and $W_{az}$ are the sets of weights associated with the two task specific branches, respectively.
-The total loss $\LS^{T}(\cdot)$ is a function of these weight parameters and can be defined as:
+First, there are weights associated with the trunk denoted by $W_{zx}$. $W_{yz}$ and $W_{az}$ are the sets of weights associated with the two task specific branches, primary and auxiliary, respectively.
+The total loss $\LS_{T}(\cdot)$ is a function of these weight parameters and is defined as:

-Here, $\LS_{P}(\cdot)$ and $\LS_{A}(\cdot)$ denote the loss for the primary and auxiliary tasks, respectively. $\lambda$ is the importance weight for the auxiliary task.
-The sum is taken over the $m$ examples in the training set. $\LS_{P}$ is a function of the shared set of weights $W_{zx}$, and the task specific weights $W_{yz}$.
-Similarly, and $\LS_{A}$ is a function of the shared weights $W_{zx}$ and task specific weights $W_{az}$, respectively.
+Here, $\LS_{P}(\cdot)$ and $\LS_{A}(\cdot)$ denote the loss for the primary and auxiliary tasks, respectively, and $\lambda$ is the importance weight for the auxiliary task.
+The sum is taken over $m$ examples in the training set. $\LS_{P}$ is a function of the shared set of weights $W_{zx}$, and the task specific weights $W_{yz}$.
+Similarly, $\LS_{A}$ is a function of the shared weights $W_{zx}$ and task specific weights $W_{az}$.